Ten Benefits to Sending Your Child to Space Camp

 Working together, students tackle space missions, rocket building, and science experiments.

 Previously, Nic had flown alone to see extended family, however this was his first overnight experience where he didn’t know any other adult or peer.
-The experience of sharing a room with peers, meeting instructors, having to go to Sick Bay for medicine, etc. was a tremendous chance for personal growth.
+The experience of sharing a room with peers, meeting instructors, going to Sick Bay for regular medicine, etc. was a tremendous chance for personal growth.

 I believe this experience laid the foundation for Nic wanting to pursue more leadership opportunities.
 In Nic’s 11th grade year, he was co-section leader of the trumpets in his high school marching band.
 For his senior year, he was promoted to Brass Captain.